Avispa Fukuoka: 2013 (J2)

 The club returned to hiring a non-Japanese manager for the first time since Pierre Littbarski as Slovenian Marijan Pusnik arrived.

 His arrival saw a greater emphasis given towards the development of young players at the club as rookies Yuta Mishima and Takeshi Kanamori were given chances in the first team.

 Results on the pitch immediately improved and the club were competing around the play-off positions until a slump in form mid-season coincided with the announcement that the club needed ¥50 million to remain solvent.
 The club finished in 14th position, but found the money to stay afloat, with Pusnik agreeing to remain as manager for another season.

 2014 (J2)

 Avispa finished in 16th place.
 Pušnik's contract was not renewed and he returned to Slovenia.

-2015 (Promotion to J1)
+2015 (J2)

 The club hired new coach Masami Ihara who twice handled Kashiwa Reysol in a caretaker capacity.
 They finished third and were promoted back to J1 in winning the promotion playoffs.